Key points at a glance

 • Temporary service has been restored to nearly all customers after damage to a Northern Natural Gas (NNG) interstate pipeline, which supplies Minnesota Energy Resources.

-• Field crews have made two visits to homes and businesses.
-Customers still without service can call to have it restored.
+• Impacted customers still without service can call to have it restored.

 • While on temporary service, customers are asked to keep thermostats no higher than 60 degrees and avoid using nonessential natural gas appliances.